toss/docflow/docs/en/tutorial.md

 │  my-library // Enter the title of your documentation site │
 ◇  Site description:
-│  This this is my-library // Feel free to enter a description for your documentation site │
+│  This is my-library // Feel free to enter a description for your documentation site │
 ◇  Theme:
 │  Default Theme // Feel free to choose a theme